Daniel Kraus (author): Career

 In 2013 Kraus published the novel Scowler through Delacorte Books.
-This book won a 2014 Odyssey award.
+It won a 2014 Odyssey award.

 Trollhunters, published by Disney Hyperion in 2015, was co-authored with Guillermo del Toro, and adapted into the Netflix animated series of the same name.

 In October 2015 Kraus published the first half of a two-part epic called The Death and Life of Zebulon Finch.
-Volume 1, At the Edge of Empire, was an Entertainment Weekly Best of 2015 title.
-Volume 2, Empire Decayed, released in October 2016.
+Volume 1, At the Edge of Empire, was an Entertainment Weekly "Best of 2015" title.
+Volume 2, Empire Decayed, was released in October 2016.

-Kraus also co-wrote the novelization of The Shape of Water with Guillermo del Toro, based on the popular film of the same name.
+Kraus co-wrote the novelization of The Shape of Water with Guillermo del Toro, based on the popular film of the same name.

-It was announced on February 14, 2018 that Kraus would complete the unfinished novel by George A Romero entitled The Living Dead.
+It was announced on February 14, 2018, that Kraus would complete the unfinished novel by George A Romero entitled The Living Dead.
 The book was released in August 2020.

+In 2023, Kraus released the novel Whalefall through MTV Books.

+They Stole Our Hearts won the 2022 Bram Stoker Award for Superior Achievement in a Middle Grade Novel.

 Personal life

-He lives in Chicago with his wife.
+Kraus lives in Chicago with his wife.